tedb-org/teDB/README.md

 For the storage driver it should have the methods found on the storage driver interface found [here](https://github.com/tsturzl/teDB/blob/master/src/types/storageDriver.ts).
 Now that you have the datastore created you can insert and query on those inserted items.
 Each item inserted has an automatic `_id` generated for them.
 This `_id` also saves the created on Date.
 The `_id`s are not indexed automatically but can be if you decide to.

 ## Indexing
 Indices are saved as a Map on the Datastore class for each property.
 When you create an index on a property you give the path of the index and then the options of that index.
+Indices are stored as a key, value store with the key being the value given i.e. the actual username.
+And where the value of the key value storey is actually the _id of the object. `_id`s are created each time you insert an object into TeDB.
+The values of the key value store are always arrays. `{ "myUserNameValue": ["_idofobject"]}` if the index is not unique then the value is still an array except for each matching key the new ids are added. `{ "actualAge#": ["_id1", "_id2", "_id3"]}`.
 * Index Options
     * fieldName - The path as a string `"path.to.index"` to be indexed on the object
     * unique - Set value to have a unique restriction or not